uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

     $theme-font-type-sans: "lato",
     ```

 3. It works!
-Now everything that uses the "sans" token will use Lato.
+Now everything that uses the "sans" token will use the custom Lato font stack.
 The CSS will now include something like:

     ```sass
     font-family: "Lato Web", "Helvetica Neue", Helvetica, Roboto, Arial, sans-serif